2026 Convention Special Guests

 We welcome our 2026 Convention special guests!

-Our special guests, along with many others, will share their expertise and experience and engage us during our Opening Session, Shabbat, Torah study, Legislative Body Meeting, and workshops.
+Our special guests, along with many others, will share their expertise and experience and engage us during our Opening Session, Shabbat, Torah Study, Legislative Body Meeting, and Workshops.

 - WRJ Guests: Rabbi Liz P.G.
 Hirsch, WRJ CEO and Jane Karlin, Ph.D., WRJ Secretary